-Indicate the number of hours under each heading: lecture, tutorial, seminar, laboratory.

-10 ECTS

-Course contact time 20 hours
+Course contact time: 20 hours

-Directed study 50 hours
+Directed study: 50 hours

-Placement 150 hours
+Placement: 150 hours

-Assessment tasks 60 hours
+Assessment task: 60 hours

-Total student work load 240 - 280 hours
+Total student work load: 240 - 280 hours

 Field experiences in teacher education programs are excellent opportunities for pre service teachers to learn to teach in complex and authentic learning situations.
-Sawyer

-(2006) posits that knowledge is now considered as 'situated, practised and collaboratively generated.'
+Sawyer (2006) posits that knowledge is now considered as 'situated, practised and collaboratively generated.'
 Indeed, it is because of this that learning to teach through the practice of teaching while on school placement is a critical component of teacher education programmes (Furlong and Maynard, 1995).
 Darling-Hammond (2006) called for tighter coherence and integration between course work and work in schools, intensively supervised clinical work and closer, proactive relationships with schools that model good teaching.